 “With doctors of optometry now providing nearly three-quarters of all VA eye and vision care, the services that the Department decides to include or exclude in the optometry practice standard will have a significant impact on veteran access to essential eye care services for years to come,” the representatives noted.

 The unrelenting advocacy continued into 2022, where nearly 600 doctors of optometry and students championed the issue on Capitol Hill, equipped with not only the Hern-Carter letter but also a letter from AMVETS and the Veterans of Foreign Wars that spoke fervently in support of the position that VHA providers practice at the top of their license.

-As of Congress’ August recess this year, optometry’s practice standards were expected imminently—with the wait apparently as carefully watched by ophthalmology groups.
-A July opinion piece in the American Academy of Ophthalmology’s EyeNet magazine noted, “In the history of scope battles, the Federal Supremacy Project potentially raises the most significant issue for ophthalmologists yet.”
+As of Congress’ August 2022 recess, optometry’s practice standards were expected imminently—with the wait apparently as carefully watched by ophthalmology groups.
+A July opinion piece that year in the American Academy of Ophthalmology’s EyeNet magazine noted, “In the history of scope battles, the Federal Supremacy Project potentially raises the most significant issue for ophthalmologists yet.”

 Likewise, Dr. Read notes the VA’s decision will reverberate across all facets of optometric practice.

 “If the new standards allow doctors of optometry to practice to the fullest extent of one’s license, training and certification, they could be used to support expansion of scope at the state level and advance our profession,” she says.
 “However, if the VA is constrained to the most restrictive scope, as our opposition has suggested, it could stifle our efforts.”